 21+ Best Android Apps For Bloggers

-Like me, there are lots of bloggers who enjoy blogging with their phones.
-If you are in search of awesome Android apps to install on your device, you might want to buckle up, free up some space and get yourself substantial data subscription because this post has lots of beautiful apps for bloggers.
+Like me, there are lots of bloggers who enjoy blogging on their phones.
+If you are in search of cool Android apps to install on your device, you might want to buckle up, free up some space and get yourself substantial data subscription because this post has lots of beautiful apps for bloggers.
 The good news is, “they are all free to use!”

 Official Blogging Apps

-As a blogger, even if you do not have any user recommended apps installed on your phone, you should have apps provided by or for your blogging platform.
-WordPress, Blogger, and other major platforms have provided theirs on Google playstore.
+Even if you do not have other recommended Android apps for bloggers installed on your phone, you should have the ones provided for your blogging platform.
+WordPress, Blogger, and other major platforms have theirs on Google playstore.

-Blogger doesn’t have a cool official application but thanks to the developers of blogit, they have done Blogspot users a favour by developing and frequently updating this beautiful app.
+Blogger doesn’t have an official application I recommend.
+Thanks to the developers of BlogIt, they have done well for bloggers using blogger.com by developing and frequently updating this beautiful app.

 Free Photo Directory Apps

-Pixabay has the most extensive database of entirely free to use pictures.
+Pixabay has the most extensive database of free pictures.
 The tool was introduced in this post alongside other free picture directories.
-Good thing they created an android app for their website as this will make finding images even simpler.
+Good thing they created an Android app for their website as this will make finding images even simpler.

-One reason I love replash and believe you would too is the fact that you are exposed to an everyday new and beautiful pictures.
+One reason I love replash and believe you would too is the fact that you will get new and beautiful pictures every day.

 Photo Editing and Optimization Apps

-Bloggers who are new to this app will need some basic knowledge of how it works to get started, but not to worry, you’ll probably a lot in a few days.
+Bloggers who are new to this app will need some basic knowledge of how it works to get started, but do not worry, you’ll learn a lot in a few days.

 Afterfocus is somewhat different, but due to its defocus effects, I had to recommend it.
-These days smartphones come with auto defocus effects in their cameras, but if you aren’t using such a phone yet, you can download Afterfocus to work your pictures’ background.
+These days smartphones come with auto defocus effects in their cameras.
+If you aren’t using such a phone yet, you can download Afterfocus to work on your pictures’ background.

-This application will come in handy for bloggers wanting add beautiful filters on their pictures.
+This application will come in handy for bloggers wanting to add beautiful filters to their pictures.
 There are lots of filters that can transform your photographs into beautiful, classic and chic views.
 VSCO offers both free and premium versions but you can do a handful with the free version.

-Canva is a cool Editing tool with lots of features.
-Canva allows you create Pinterest images, text images, banners and a lot more.
+Canva is a good Editing tool with lots of features.
+Most bloggers use it.
+This platform allows you to create Pinterest images, text images, banners and a lot more.
 Editing pictures on Canva starts with a simple drag and drop.

 If you are familiar with SEO, you will know how important it is to have lightweight images on your blog.

-I recently discovered an image compressing all on playstore that does what it claims to do.
-Best thing is, you can squeeze an image and retain its quality!
+I recently discovered an image compressing tool on playstore that does what it claims to do.
+The best thing is, you can squeeze an image and retain its quality!

 What’s a smartphone without a dictionary?
 Every literate individual should have a dictionary installed on their android phones.
 Moreover, you need it while writing and surfing the web because there is a possibility that you will come across new words every time you do some research.
 I currently use offline English dictionary.

-Owning a thesaurus is also great because it helps to get synonyms and antonyms of words in case you want to switch usage.
+Owning a thesaurus dictionary is great because it helps to get synonyms and antonyms of words in case you want to switch usage.
 I currently use Offline Thesaurus Dictionary.

 I’m pretty sure you have used or heard about Grammarly and its awesomeness.
 The grammar tool has extended its services to smartphones to aid individuals who love going mobile.

-In 2017, the Grammarly keyboard app was uploaded on play store to help writers improve on their writing.
-It has over 1 million downloads since publication.
+In 2017, the Grammarly keyboard app was uploaded on play store to help writers improve their writing.
+It has had over 1 million downloads since publication.

 Before Grammarly came to Android, I used grammarpal to check for spelling and basic grammar errors, as well as double word spacing.
 I never knew apps like this could be on Google playstore until I did a simple search and there it was waiting to be downloaded.